Git-Vasanth/8weeksqlchallenge/Use Case - Dannys Diner/README.md

 ![Entity Relationship Diagram](https://github.com/user-attachments/assets/fa164ad7-b9e5-49d5-991c-bd2d7eaa20c4)  <!-- Replace with actual image URL -->

 ## Question and Solution
-Please join me in executing the queries using PostgreSQL on DB Fiddle.
-It would be great to work together on the questions!

 ### 1. What is the total amount each customer spent at the restaurant?
 ```sql